While most brands chase follower counts, the smartest marketers are focused on something else: engagement.

 In contrast, mega influencers can charge over $10,000 for a single Instagram post, with TikTok rates starting around $2,500 and YouTube partnerships going well past $20,000.
 If you are trying to scale social media campaigns without overspending, the difference is hard to ignore.

-This affordability is a big reason why 44% of marketers say smaller creators are easier to work with and why they deliver better value through long-term collaboration and consistent content output.
+This affordability is a big reason why 44% of marketers say smaller creators are easier to work with and why they deliver better value through long-term influencer relationships built on consistent content output and ongoing collaboration.

 Nano influencers build real connections with their followers.
 Most people see them as peers, not promoters.
 That closeness leads to trust, which plays a big role in how followers respond to product recommendations.